Minnesota Medicaid Personal Care Assistance (PCA) Program / Community First Services & Supports (CFSS) Program

 Program participants must reside in their own home or the home of a friend or relative.
 It is thought that services can be provided to persons living in adult foster care homes, given there is a maximum of four residents, and assisted living residences.

-PCA services are an entitlement, and CFSS services will be an entitlement once the program is implemented.
+PCA services are an entitlement, as are CFSS services.
 “Entitlement” means meeting the state’s Medicaid eligibility requirements guarantees one will receive benefits.
 Put differently, there is never a waiting list for benefits.

 The Personal Care Assistance (PCA) Program is a Medicaid State Plan program.
-It will be transitioning into another Medicaid State Plan program, Community First Services and Supports (CFSS).
+It is currently transitioning into another Medicaid State Plan program, Community First Services and Supports (CFSS).
 The Consumer Support Grant (CSG) is also transitioning into CFSS.
 Medicaid in Minnesota is called Medical Assistance (MA).

 Medicaid Waivers vs. State Plan Medicaid